Yelp/paasta/README.md

 Want to know more about the opinions behind what makes PaaSTA special?
 Check out the [PaaSTA Principles](http://paasta.readthedocs.io/en/latest/about/paasta_principles.html).

-*Note*: PaaSTA has been running in production at Yelp for more than a year, and has a number of "Yelpisms" still lingering in the codebase.
+*Note*: PaaSTA has been running in production at Yelp for years, and has a number of "Yelpisms" still lingering in the codebase.
 We have made efforts to excise them, but there are bound to be lingering issues.
 Please help us by opening an [issue](https://github.com/Yelp/paasta/issues/new) or